 I don’t get to go hiking as often as I would like, so when I saw pictures of the San Sebastian coastline and found a half day hiking tour with San Sebastian Urban Adventure, I knew I had to do it.
 I love finding fun ways to fit in exercise while on vacation and “Hiking the St. James Way” was advertised as moderate intensity.
-The St. James Way is more popularly referred to as Camino De Santiago, which is a famous pilgrimage route, but I didn’t real know much about it before we went.
+The St. James Way is more popularly referred to as Camino De Santiago, which is a famous pilgrimage route, but I didn’t know much about it before we went.

 Right away we hit it off with our guide, she was so friendly and energetic, I knew we were going to have fun.
-It was a nice small group for the tour, just myself and Russell and a couple from Melbourne, Australia – Aliesha and Adam.
+It was a nice small group for the Camino Santiago walking tour, just myself and Russell and a couple from Melbourne, Australia – Aliesha and Adam.

 Hiking the Camino De Santiago